 - The use of chainsaws and firearms is not permitted.

-- Respect historic sites and Indigenous culture.
-Rock art and other historic remnants within parks and forests are easily damaged and irreplaceable.
+- Respect historic sites and First Nations peoples' culture—rock art and other culturally significant remnants within parks and forests are easily damaged and are irreplaceable.

 - Unpack your camping gear and equipment and check it carefully as pests love to hide in stored camping gear.